 More conclusive results in forensic testing are now a practical reality thanks to advances in genomics.
-Illumina technology and informatics deliver far more insight from DNA than traditional methods, with a much higher resolution than ever before possible.
-You’ll find the answers you need efficiently with a greater degree of certainty.View Video
+Illumina next-generation sequencing (NGS) technology and informatics deliver far more insight from forensic DNA than traditional methods, with a much higher resolution than ever before possible.
+You’ll find the answers you need efficiently with a greater degree of certainty, with the focused power of the MiSeq FGx Forensic Genomics System.View Video

 In forensic genomics laboratories worldwide, challenging DNA samples must sometimes be interrogated multiple times to attempt to extract a full set of data.
 If this is unsuccessful, the samples might be set aside as partial, inconclusive data.